Mixone-FinallyHere/G4Patcher/README.md

 .org INJECT_ADDR
 ```
-so that the script is able to adjust the injection address.
-Future updates will allow patches that don't need a synthetic overlay such as simple hexedits.
+so that the script is able to adjust the injection address and preassemble to calculate patch size.